adobe/buildrunner/README.rst

       - 'my-github-key'

   # The 'local-files' global configuration consists of a map where each key
-  # is a file alias and the value is the path where the file resides on the
+  # is a file alias and the value is either the path where the file resides on
-  # local server (see the "local-files" configuration example of the "run" step
+  # the local server OR the contents of the file.
+See the "local-files"
-  # attribute below).
+  # configuration example of the "run" step attribute below.
   local-files:
     digitalmarketing.mvn.settings: '/Users/tomkinso/.m2/settings.xml'
+    some.other.file.alias: |
+      The contents of the file...

   # The 'caches-root' global configuration specifies the directory to use for
   # build caches.
 The default directory is ~/.buildrunner/caches.